-Variable Value Description idotitle 1 Control first part of title. title 'auto' Define your own title, or allow RIP to generate one. titlecolor 'def.foreground' Control color of the title. iinittime 1 Print initial date and time (in UTC) on plot. ifcsttime 1 Print forecast lead-time (in hours) on plot. ivalidtime 1 Print valid date and time (in both UTC and local time) on plot. inearesth 0 This allows you to have the hour portion of the initial and valid time be specified with two digits, rounded to the nearest hour, rather than the standard 4-digit HHMM specification. timezone -7.0 Specifies the offset from Greenwich time. iusdaylightrule 1 Flag to determine if US daylight saving should be applied. ptimes 9.0E+09 Times to process.
-This can be a string of times (e.g. 0,3,6,9,12,) or a series in the form of A, -B, C, which means "times from hour A, to hour B, every C hours" (e.g. 0,-12,3,).
+Variable Value Description idotitle 1 Controls first part of title. title 'auto' Defines your own title, or allow RIP to generate one. titlecolor 'def.foreground' Controls color of the title. iinittime 1 Prints initial date and time (in UTC) on plot. ifcsttime 1 Prints forecast lead-time (in hours) on plot. ivalidtime 1 Prints valid date and time (in both UTC and local time) on plot. inearesth 0 This allows you to have the hour portion of the initial and valid time be specified with two digits, rounded to the nearest hour, rather than the standard 4-digit HHMM specification. timezone -7.0 Specifies the offset from Greenwich time. iusdaylightrule 1 Flag to determine if US daylight saving should be applied. ptimes 9.0E+09 Times to process.
+This can be a string of times $(e.g. 0,3,6,9,12,)$ or a series in the form of A,-B,C, which means "times from hour A, to hour B, every C hours" (e.g. 0,-12,3,).
 Either ptimes or iptimes can be used, but not both.
-You can plot all available times, by omitting both ptimes and iptimes from the namelist, or by setting the first value negative. ptimeunits ʻh' Time units.
+You can plot all available times, by omitting both ptimes and iptimes from the namelist, or by setting the first value negative. ptimeunits 'h' Time units.
 This can be 'h' (hours), 'm' (minutes), or 's' (seconds).
 Only valid with ptimes. iptimes 99999999 Times to process.
-This is an integer array that specifies desired times for RIP to plot, but in the form of 8-digit namelist: userin
+This is an integer array that specifies desired times for RIP to plot, but in the form of 8-digit

-"mdata" times (i.e. VVMMDDUU) Eithentime- "mdate" times (i.e. YYMMDDHH).
+"mdate" times (i.e. YYMMDDHH).
 Either ptimes or iptimes can be used, but not both.
-You can plot all available times, by omitting both ptimes and iptimes from the namelist, or by setting the first value negative. tacc 1.0 Time tolerance in seconds.
-Any time in the model output that is within tacc seconds of the time specified in ptimes/iptimes will be processed. flmin, flmax, .05, .95, Left, right, fbmin, ftmax .10, .90 bottom and top frame limit ntextq 0 Text quality specifier (0=high; 1=medium; - 2=low). ntextcd 0 Text font specifier [0=complex (Times); 1=duplex (Helvetica)]. fcoffset 0.0 This is an optional parameter you can use to "tell" jeojjser 0.0 RIP that you consider the start of the forecast to be different from what is indicated by the forecast time recorded in the model output.
-Examples: fcoffset =12 means you consider hour 12 in the model output to be the beginning of the true forecast. • 1 .
-0 idotser 0 Generate time series output files (no plots) only an ASCII file that can be used as input to a plotting program. idescriptive 1 Use more descriptive plot titles. icgmsplit 0 Split metacode into several files. maxfld 10 Reserve memory for RIP. ittrajcalc 0 Generate trajectory output files (use namelist trajcalc when this is set). imakev5d 0 Generate output for Vis5D ncarg_type 'cgm' Output type required.
-Options are 'cgm' (default), 0-71 U 'ps', 'pdf', 'pdfL', 'x11'.
+You can plot all available times by omitting both ptimes and iptimes from the namelist, or by setting the first value negative. tacc 1.0 Time tolerance in seconds.
+Any time in the model output that is within tacc seconds of the time specified in ptimes/iptimes will be processed. flmin, flmax, .05, .95, Left, right, fbmin, ftmax .10, .90 bottom and top frame limit ntextq 0 Text quality specifier (0=high; 1=medium; 2=low). ntextcd 0 Text font specifier [0=complex (Times); 1=duplex (Helvetica)]. fcoffset 0.0 This is an optional parameter you can use to "tell" RIP that you consider the start of the forecast to be different from what is indicated by the forecast time recorded in the model output.
+Examples: fcoffset=12 means you consider hour 12 in the model output to be the beginning of the true forecast. idotser 0 Generates time-series output files (no plots); only an ASCII file that can be used as input to a plotting program. idescriptive 1 Uses more descriptive plot titles. icgmsplit 0 Splits metacode into several files. maxfld 10 Reserves memory for RIP. ittrajcalc 0 Generates trajectory output files (use namelist trajealc when this is set). imakev5d 0 Generate output for Vis5D ncarg_type 'cgm' Outputs type required.
+Options are 'cgm' (default), 'ps', 'pdf', 'pdfL', 'x11'.
 Where 'pdf' is portrait and 'pdfL' is landscape. istopmiss 1 This switch determines the behavior for RIP when a user-requested field is not available.
 The default is to stop .
-Setting the switch to 0 tells RIP to ignore the missing field and to continue plotting. rin root '/dev/null' Overwrite the environment variable RIP ROOT. rip_root /uev/IIuII Overwhite the environment variable KIP_KOOT.
+Setting the switch to 0 tells RIP to ignore the missing field and to continue plotting. rip_root '/dev/null' Overwrites the environment variable RIP_ROOT.